syndicate-storage/syndicate-storage.github.io/developers/drivers-rg.md

 code (in which case the `syndicate-rg` process stops them and re-starts them with the new code).

-## Driver methods

-Each driver method takes a `request`, a `driver_config`, and a `driver_secrets` argument.

-* `request` is a `SG_messages::Request` instance.
-Fields within it can be queried with methods in `syndicate.util.gateway`.

-* `driver_config` is a `dict` that contains the publicly-visible driver configuration.
-It is loaded from the driver's `config` file.

-* `driver_secrets` is a `dict` that contains private driver configuration.
-It is loaded from the driver's `secrets` file.

-In `read_chunk()`, `chunk_fd` is a file-like object.
-The method must write its chunk data to this object.

-In `write_chunk()`, `serialize()`, and `deserialize()`, `chunk` is a byte buffer with the data.

-## A word on driver programming

-The driver programming model for replica gateways is multi-process.  `rg-driver` workers **do not share state** with one another, which means that concurrently-executing driver methods do not share state.
-For example, a call to `read_chunk()` will run in a separate process from `write_chunk()`, since each `rg-driver` worker calls only one driver method.
-This design was chosen specifically to (1) isolate the `syndicate-rg` process from driver bugs, and (2) allow `syndicate-rg` to start more `rg-driver` workers to handle higher load.

-This is acceptable because consistency is handled by user gateways.
-Each chunk is immutable, and there is no need for replica gateways to handle concurrent requests in any particular order (so there does not need to be any shared state between concurrent method invocations).

-However, if shared state is needed for some reason, it is up to the driver code to set up its own inter-process communication.
-For example, the code running in `rg-driver` instances can communicate locally via shared files, shared named pipes, etc.  This is considered to be the exception rather than the rule, however, so you should think carefully about whether or not this is necessary in your driver design.

-## A word on serialization

-Chunks are serialized by the user gateways' drivers before being sent to replica gateways.
-The serialization step in the user gateway pre-processes the chunk to make it suitable for transmission and caching (e.g. encrypting it, giving it a canonical encoding, compressing it, etc.).

-Explicitly handling serialization and deserialization is optional.
-If user gateways do not do any special serialization, then the replica gateway does not need to do any special deserialization.
-The `syndicate-rg` process will short-circuit requests to serialize and deserialize chunks if it detects that its driver code does not implement the relevant methods (i.e. it will not start `rg-driver serialize` or `rg-driver deserialize` workers).

 ## POST Format

 Replica gateways receive chunks in resposne to signed HTTP POST requests.
 The